Electric and Wood-Burning Saunas: Same Goal, Different Execution.

 Wood-burning heater diagram.

-1. Fresh air enters through a periscope-shaped passive vent, with the interior opening located roughly 2/3 of the way between the top of the heater stones and the ceiling.
+Fresh air enters through a periscope-shaped passive vent, with the interior opening typically located roughly 2/3 of the way between the top of the heater stones and the ceiling.

-2. The incoming air mixes with the rising heat from the stove and travels toward the bathers.
+The incoming air is designed to mix with the rising heat from the stove as it travels toward the bathers.

-3. A secondary low-level intake near the floor helps move stale air across the floor toward the heater, supporting overall air circulation during use.
+A secondary low-level intake near the floor aims to move stale air across the floor toward the heater, supporting overall air circulation during use.

-4. The wood-burning heater continuously draws air for combustion, acting as the primary driver of ventilation without mechanical assistance.
+The wood-burning heater continuously draws air for combustion, acting as a primary driver of ventilation without mechanical assistance.

-5. Situational: Low extra combustion supply if the heater manufacturer requires.
+Situational: Additional combustion supply should be considered if the heater manufacturer requires it.

 Electric heater diagram.

-1. Fresh air enters through a periscope-shaped passive vent, with the interior opening located roughly 2/3 of the way between the top of the heater stones and the ceiling.
+Fresh air enters through a periscope-shaped passive vent, with the interior opening typically located roughly 2/3 of the way between the top of the heater stones and the ceiling.

-2. The incoming air mixes with the rising heat from the heater and is carried toward the bathers.
+The incoming air is designed to mix with the rising heat from the heater as it is carried toward the bathers.

-3. A mechanical exhaust located below the foot bench removes stale air, typically sized at approximately 20–25 CFM per person, with preference given to low-noise fans.
+A mechanical exhaust located below the foot bench is intended to remove stale air; industry standards often suggest approximately 20–25 CFM per person, with preference given to low-noise fans.

-4. Situational: In some U.S. installations, an additional passive air inlet may be required to prevent high-limit sensor trips, depending on the heater manufacturer’s specifications.
+Situational: In some installations, an additional passive air inlet may be necessary to help prevent high-limit sensor trips, depending on the heater manufacturer’s specifications.

 Why the “periscope” shape?